FDSN/StationXML/docs/type-glossary.rst

              :name: glossary-datetime

              dateTime
-     - ISO 8601 represention of a date or time.
+     - `W3C/ISO 8601 <https://www.w3.org/TR/xmlschema-2/#truncatedformats>`_ representation of a date or time.
 A "Z" should always be appended to a time represent the timezone as UTC.
      - * 2021-07-26Z
        * 2021-07-26T12:49:55Z
        * 2021-07-26T12:49:55.123Z